Ph.D., candidate, Humanities (Culture, Language, and Memory), Salve Regina Univeristy

 Courses: Freshman English 1, Freshman English 2, Honors Freshman English 2, Film & Literature, Contemporary Short Story, Contemporary Novel, Honors Service Learning, Honors Seminar: Beautiful Little Fools & All That Jazz, Honors Seminar: "And But So: Post- & Post-postmodern America," Honors Seminar: "Oh!
 The Horror!"

-Favorite Book/Author: Jennifer Egan, Jonathan Safran Foer, Zadie Smith, David Foster Wallace
+Favorite Fiction Writers: Jennifer Egan, Jonathan Safran Foer, Zadie Smith, David Foster Wallace

 Professional Service: President, International David Foster Wallace Society